sireum/kekinian/readme.md

 core components are being built using the Sireum Programming Language (Slang).

-Slang is an OO/FP programming language with contract and proof languages designed for formal analyses; it serves as the basis for the next generation [Logika](http://logika.sireum.org) verifier and proof checker, as well as for other formal method-based analysis techniques.
+Slang is an OO/FP programming language with contract and proof languages designed for formal verification and analyses; that is, it serves as the basis for the next generation [Logika](http://logika.sireum.org) verifier and proof checker, as well as for other formal method-based analysis techniques.
 It is currently a subset of Scala 2.x with different memory models